analyticascent/confounder/criteria/minwage.md

 **Question:** *Are there downsides to increasing the legally required minimum wage that outweigh apparent benefits?*

-**Omissions:** Below are a mix of tradeoffs and statistical issues in observing the effects of a mandated wage increase that differs from strictly market-clearing raises.
+**Omissions:** Below are a mix of tradeoffs and omitted variables, in observing the effects of any mandated wage increase that differs from strictly *market-clearing* raises.

 ---